1hiking/1hiking.github.io/content/posts/Making_a_browser_from_scratch.md

 ---

-## Requeriments:
+## Requeriments

-* Install latest Electron release on: https://github.com/electron/electron/releases.
+* Install latest Electron release on: <https://github.com/electron/electron/releases>.

 * Have a computer, buy one in your nearest Walmart :).